-Okay, well, it’s almost the reveal.
+Okay, well, it’s almost the laundry room reveal.
 This is how it looks after all of the big stuff is done.
 I am waiting for the new schoolhouse-style light fixture and I still need to paint the trim on all of the doors, but those are just small finishing details and I don’t want to wait another week to show you the finished space!

 Someone on Instagram asked why I was spending so much time and energy on a room no one sees.
 Well, I see it!
 That’s why I like my bedroom closet organized and the drawers in my studio tidy.
 I’m the only one who sees those spaces, but it matters to me that they are organized and look nice.
-Aside from that, more people do see this room, since it’s right off our kitchen and it’s the entrance from the garage.
+Aside from that, more people do see this laundry room, since it’s right off our kitchen and it’s the entrance from the garage.
 People are coming and going through this room all the time…

 And now it doesn’t feel like a neglected eyesore you need to quickly pass through.
 Instead, it’s a welcoming little room that feels more like an extension of the kitchen.
 Here is how it looked before…